Familiar face presents Chet Holmgren with Gatorade boys' basketball national player of the year award

 Suggs is leaving some big shoes to fill at Gonzaga, even for Holmgren's immense talent.

+Holmgren joins a perennial power that was on the cusp of a historic undefeated season.

-There will be help with Gonzaga returning All-American big man Drew Timme and also bringing in a high-profile recruiting class with other top prospects.
+There will be help with Gonzaga returning All-America big man Drew Timme and also bringing in a high-profile recruiting class with other top prospects.

 Still, Holmgren understands the lofty expectations of following in Suggs' footsteps.